mhannum72/mylunch/README.md

 todo
 ====

+* Look at the arstechnica website: the background is graded, but it stays in place as you scroll down.
+This might be a nice affect.

 * Maybe add a 'publish' button that will allow meals to be viewable by everyone.
 I can have a 'most viewed meals' on the first page, as well as as 'most recently published'.